Here’s something I hate: walking into a restaurant and not knowing what to do.

 DO: “Hi Joe Blow!
 I’m so excited that you’re thinking about upholstery as an option!
-Since our shop is relatively small, we actually don’t bring projects in until we’re ready to work on them – it you want to send a photo, though, I can absolutely start you with an estimate and general information.
-Then we can set up a time to sit down and look at fabric samples.
+Since our shop is relatively small, we don’t bring projects in until we’re ready to work on them – it you want to send a photo, though, I can absolutely start you with an estimate and information.
+Then we can set up a time to look at fabric samples.
 I carry several companies – I’m sure we can find something you’ll love 🙂 Once you’ve decided on fabric, we’ll take a deposit, get you on the schedule, and set up a time for your piece to come in.
 Let me know if you have any questions – I look forward to seeing what you have!
 Best, Cynthia”

 Client: “Yay!
 We’re so excited, the estimate looks fine, please put us on the schedule and we’ll come by soon to look at fabric.”